 - Crumble the paneer (cottage cheese) and keep aside

-- Chop the onions, tomatoes and green chillies.
+- Finely Chop the onions, tomatoes and green chillies.
 Keep aside.

-- Crush the ginger garlic to a paste in a mortar pestle and keep aside.
+- Crush the ginger and garlic to a paste in a mortar pestle and keep aside.

 - Also remove the spice powders and keep aside.

-- Saute till the raw aroma of the ginger-garlic goes away.
+- Sauté for some seconds till the raw aroma of the ginger-garlic goes away.

-- Then add tomatoes and cook till they become soft.
+- Then add tomatoes and sauté on medium-low heat till they become soft.
 You can add a pinch of salt so that the tomatoes get cooked faster.

-- Now add all the dry spice powders - turmeric, red chili powder, garam masala powder.
+- Now add all the dry spice powders - turmeric, red chili powder, coriander powder and garam masala powder.

-- Then, add the crumbled paneer and let it cook for 1 to 2 minutes.
+- Then, add the crumbled paneer.
+Mix throughly and cook for 1 minute.

 - Don't cook the paneer for a long time as they harden and loose their softness.

-- Lastly add chopped coriander leaves and mix.
+- Lastly add the chopped coriander leaves and mix.